jcurtis808/face-detect/README.md

-This is a project I am currently working on as part of the Zero to Mastery full stack course on Udemy.
-Updating here as I go, thanks for it checking out!
+This is a project I made as part of the Zero to Mastery full stack course on Udemy.
+Project is fully deployed via Heroku and will continue to update in the future.
+Please let me know your thoughts and if you have any recommendations for improvement.
+Next inline is to increase face detection to more than 1 outlined box.